Collivery/Collivery-Client/README.md

 Included is a simple cache file that handles all the caching.
 Its a file based caching and increases speeds up to 1000 times if the cache is available.
 If you prefer using something like Memcache or another system, simply extend the existing classes.

-This class hasn't been fully tested and is a pre-release to help aid developers currently integrating with MDS Collivery.
-It should be fully tested within a month or so.

 The package is also available on Composer as mds/collivery.

 Usage